alexivaner/Travel-Salesman-Problem-using-GA/README.md

 ## How to use?
 You could examine the code detailly using ipnyb files.

-To run using console you can use "python ev4.py --input ev3a_example.cfg" you could modify the detail like learning rate, population, and generation in "ev3a_example.cfg" If you would know the best result I already found, you can use setting from "Best_result.txt"
+To run using console you can use "python ev4.py --input ev3a_example.cfg"

+you could modify the detail like learning rate, population, and generation in "ev3a_example.cfg"

+If you would know the best result we already found, you can use setting from "Best_result.txt"

 This code is still under development as requirement for final project of Evolutionary Computational courses